Skip to main content

 AxisScoreRationale

-Validation8.0Cross-index benchmark against 4 established indices with per-pillar hypotheses.
+Validation8.0Cross-index benchmark against INFORM, UNDP HDI, and the WorldRiskIndex vulnerability component with explicit directional hypotheses.
 Outcome backtest across 7 event families with AUC release gates.
 Sensitivity suite with 4-pass perturbation and ceiling detection.
 Gap: external expert review (Phase 3 T3.8b) not yet complete.

 Architecture9.0Three-pillar schema with schemaVersion feature flag for backward compat.
 Penalized weighted mean aggregation with documented alpha.
 Domain-weighted pillar scores.
 Cache-key versioning (bumped per schema change).
 Language normalization corrects English-press bias.
 Gap: alpha tuning is initial (0.5), needs backtest-driven refinement after live data accumulates.